pulseenergy/graphite-pager/README.md

 ## Requirements

-* PagerDuty account
 * Graphite

 ## Notifiers

 Notifiers are what communicate with your preferred alerting service.
-Currently PagerDuty is required and HipChat is optional.
+Currently PagerDuty and HipChat are both optional.

-PagerDuty requires an application key set in the environment as `PAGERDUTY_KEY`
+PagerDuty requires an application key set in config file as `pagerduty_key`

-HipChat requires an application key `HIPCHAT_KEY` and the room to notify `HIPCHAT_ROOM`
+HipChat requires an application key `hipchat_key` and the room to notify `hipchat_room` set in config file

 More notifiers are easy to write, file an issue if there is something you would like!